dsl-learn/triton-tutorial/ex1-vector_add-en/blog.md

 Just like what we do with the offset in previous code blocks, we don't need to define the behavior of each block -- remember we have SIMT inside of a Thread Block?
 Similarily, we have SPMD (Single Program Multiple Data) here.

 A grid is a collection of blocks, and it can be 1D, 2D, or 3D, it can be defined as `grid = ()`, e.g. `grid=(B, C, H, W)`.
-For vector operations, it’s sufficient to arrange the blocks only along the x dimension.
+For vector operations, it’s sufficient to arange the blocks only along the x dimension.
 Inside the kernel, we can use `tl.program_id(axis=0)` to obtain the block index.

 Therefore, multiple blocks can be managed by Grid.
 Here's how: